Conan (talk show): Conan Without Borders

 O'Brien has filmed several specials abroad.
 These episodes do not follow the traditional talk-show format, instead following O'Brien as he attempts to engage the locals and experience the unique cultural aspects of the area.

-The series began in February 2015, followed the onset of the Cuban thaw, with O'Brien became the first American television personality to film in Cuba for more than half a century.
+The series began in February 2015, following the onset of the Cuban thaw, with O'Brien becoming the first American television personality to film in Cuba for more than half a century.
 Conan O'Brien then visited Armenia, accompanied by his assistant Sona Movsesian.
 The series became some of his most popular work, winning an Emmy in 2018.
 The international shows became available on Netflix before moving to HBO Max.